Readers will show up to your metaphorical yard for a good story…but they will come back for a good protagonist…

 - Kirk is likable, often in danger outside himself, and has the skill to outpace his faults

 You don’t want to overdo it.
-A character that is trying to be too many things can become cluttered and confusing.
+A character that has too many traits can become cluttered and confusing.
 Sometimes this is a result of the Superman problem, you can’t directly challenge a character designed to be too good.

 Flaws make for an anchor for a reader to project themselves into a character.